 This newer generation of Roomba also includes iAdapt 2.0 technology, which enables the robot to learn your home’s floor plan through several cleaning sessions and optimize a path to clean it thoroughly and completely.
 Just don’t get discouraged if the Roomba 960 seems to wander aimlessly and repetitively on its first few outings since it can take repeated cleaning sessions before the robot fully maps your home.

-If you’re looking for a value-packed Roomba that costs under $500, the e5 model is worth considering.
+If you’re looking for a value-packed Roomba, the e5 model is worth considering.
 Unlike some of the other members of the roaming Roomba family, the e5 isn’t the most feature-driven, but it includes the latest essential features.

 The Roomba e5 features built-in Wi-Fi so you can monitor the mighty vac’s cleaning activity and issue voice commands via Amazon Alexa and Google Assistant.
 It runs for about 90 minutes before it has the smarts to dock itself for a recharge.

 Like all new generation Roomba robots, the e5 features multi-surface rubber brushes that flex to maintain contact with floors.
-However, for the under $500 price tag, this Roomba doesn’t come with any virtual wall barriers or the latest in smart mapping features.
+However, due to the mid-range price tag, this Roomba doesn’t come with any virtual wall barriers or the latest in smart mapping features.
 Even still, it offers major upgrades in terms of suction, battery life, and other smart features (like automatic recharging) over budget Roombas on the market.

 Best Splurge: Roomba S9+